trane-project/trane-music/courses/major_pentatonic_scale/lesson_F_sharp/exercise_5/back.md

-The note in degree number 5 of the F♯ major pentatonic scale is D♯.
+The note in degree number 5 of the F♯ Major Pentatonic scale is D♯.